ChatGPT is the rising tide that lifted all AI tools. Many rely on it every day, including product managers. They use ChatGPT to:

 ChatGPT has come a long way since its inception but still has some limitations.
 Here are the main ones you should know about.

-- Accuracy.
+1. Accuracy.
 ChatGPT may miss important details or misunderstand nuances in language.
 This may result in incorrect or misleading information.

 - Example: ChatGPT might incorrectly interpret phrases like âI hate how much I love this featureâ as negative sentiments.
 The word âhateâ misleads the positive intent of the statement.

-- Example: ChatGPT might not know about recent updates to competitorsâ products or current market trends.
+- Example: Without web search enabled, ChatGPT wonât know about recent updates to competitorsâ products or current market trends.
+Web search is on by default, so this is less of an issue than it used to be.

-- Potential bias.
+4. Potential bias.
 If you train ChatGPT on biased data, the responses will reflect that bias.

 - Example: ChatGPT might prioritize certain features based on biased input data.
 For example, a feature request may contain urgency-based words like âcriticalâ or âmust-have.â While it could be critical for one user, this doesnât always mean itâs the most impactful idea.
 This bias could skew product development decisions.

-- Originality and plagiarism.
+5. Originality and plagiarism.
 AI-generated content might unintentionally plagiarize existing content.

 - Example: You use an AI tool to generate feature descriptions.
 The output closely mirrors descriptions from a competitorâs website.
 This unintentional plagiarism can lead to legal issues and damage the companyâs credibility.